sollygit/ConsoleApp/README.md

 - CSV files located in a shared folder - App.config to configure location of CSV files.
 - Using Nuget packages like ChoETL to read/write CSV to JSON.
 - Should consider caching objects fetched for better perf.
-- Added a few unit-test functions
+- Added a few unit-test functions.